 This is an event with very real risks to your well being.
 The VHTRC does not provide medical care for runners at this event.
 Runners are responsible for their own health, safety, and well being at this event.
 No doctors, nurses, or emergency medical technicians, or anyone with any medical training are available along the course, at any aid station, or at the finish.
 The club does not supply any medical goods or services, including bandages, splints, antiseptic, or Ibuprofen or any other drugs to maintain the health of runners.
 Physical, medical, and emergency care is the runners' responsibility.
 In case of an emergency, we will endeavor to get local emergency personnel to an injured runner as soon as possible.
 Since most of our events are in remote areas, medical care may be far away in distance or time.
 Each year, runners finish - or are forced to drop out - with scrapes, deep cuts, hematomas, dislocations, and sprains.
 Runners have experienced cuts, bruises, bee stings, and asthma attacks.
 This is an event with very real risks.

 I understand that there is no fee to participate in this run.
 I will pay $10 to hold my place in the run.
-That money will be refunded to me if I either (1) show up 10 minutes before the run and participate in the event or (2) notify management of the run by December 8 that I will not attend.
-If I pay, but take neither action in the preceeding sentence, the VHTRC will keep my $10.
+That money will be refunded to me if I either (1) show up 10 minutes before the run and participate in the event or (2) notify management of the run by December 1 that I will not attend.
+If I pay, but take neither action, the VHTRC will keep my $10.

 The aid stations will be untended and located at miles 6, 12, 19, and 25.
 The aid stations will have water, soda, cookies, and chips.
 In an effort to cut down on trash there will be no cups at the aid stations.
 You should run with a water bottle or reusable cup.